-My name is Taryn and iheartstance is a blog that I created in June 2010 to document my personal journey as a typical car-illiterate blonde-haired female turned passionate automotive enthusiast.
-It all started one day when I began researching Toyota bBs, a car that I myself had just purchased.
-A photo popped up of an xB slammed on BBS RS wheels, but these wheels weren't sitting like how normal wheels usually do.
-For a start, the dish was massive and they were very wide - but what I took the most notice of was the way the car looked on these wheels.
-It looked... awesome!
+Iheartstance is a blog I created in June 2010 to document my personal journey as a typical car-illiterate blonde-haired female turned passionate automotive enthusiast.
+I can't really give you a definitive answer as to how I became so ridiculously obsessed with cars; it just happened one day.
+Going back five years ago, I found myself in a position where I needed to buy a practical daily driver, and I ending up buying a Toyota bB.
+One day I decided to run a Google search and a photo popped up of a Scion xB, lowered on some cool-looking wheels, but these wheels weren't sitting like how normal wheels should.
+For a start, the dish was massive and they were extremely wide, but what I took the most notice of was the way the car looked on these wheels.
+It looked awesome!
+But why?
 I glanced out the window at my own bB at standard ride height with the standard wheels and in my mind I started comparing the difference between the two cars.
 It interested me, the way these wheels and the low ride height made the car change so drastically in appearance.

-Before I knew it I had started modifying my bB, as well as reading forums and 'stance blogs' everyday, eager to learn more about this trend and the other elements of style that came along with it.
+Before I knew it I had started modifying my car and reading forums and car blogs everyday, eager to learn more about this trend and the other elements of style that came along with it.
+At first I hid my newfound interest from my friends, scared of what they'd think of me.
+I created this blog in secret, and one day my boyfriend - now husband - discovered it and encouraged me to share a link on Facebook.
+It all started from there.
 One blog I checked everyday was Hellaflush, which promoted flush fitment culture and the term 'Hellaflush' itself.
 This was the start of something that I didn't realise was going to change my life.

 In January 2011 I bought a 1993 Mazda Eunos Roadster MX-5/Miata, the "Miatasaurus".
 This was a big learning curve for me, pushing the boundaries with my ride height whilst wanting functionality - these are two things that generally don't go together!